bhagyas/movie-ranker/README.md

 You shall not held the authors liable for any damages caused.
 Don't download movies illegally.
 It's bad.

-If you want to improve this, please fork the project, fix it and do a pull request.
+If you want to improve this or report any issues, please fork the project, fix it and do a pull request.

 Authors
 ---